vishalsingh2972/React-JS/Namaste React/E2-Igniting our App/README.md

  - About `npm`
  - About `node_modules`
  - Understanding `package.json` and `package-lock.json`
- - installing react as a packge using `npm`
+ - Installing react as a packge using `npm`
  - Setting up our own `create-react-app` setup without using `create-react-app`